1925 through the School of Architecture. Became its own college in 1975.

 Students are admitted to the program following completion of the following:

-- Satisfactory submission of the portfolio of original student work, demonstrating competency in digital art and computer programming, as well as a personal statement
+- Satisfactory submission of the portfolio of original student work, demonstrating competency in digital design, time-based media, and interactive media/programming.

 - Completion of the following prerequisite courses with a minimum 2.5 GPA: